maxbundscherer/DD7MB/docs/index.md

 ## Logbook

 I only synchronise my logbook with my [QRZ-Logbook](https://logbook.qrz.com/lbstat/DD7MB/) from time to time.
-This logbook is not complete and does not contain any other callsigns or suffixes used by me.
+This logbook is not complete and does not contain any other callsigns or suffixes used by me (e.g. DF0OHM or /P).

 <iframe frameborder="0" height="400" scrolling="yes" src="https://logbook.qrz.com/lbstat/DD7MB/" width="90%"></iframe>